Recoskie/JDasm/README.md

 To run the application you only need the <a href="https://github.com/Recoskie/JFH-Disassembly/raw/master/JFHApp.jar">JFHApp.jar</a> file.
 It does not install to the system.

-Or you can download the clone the entire project if you wish to make changes, or have a copy of the source code.
+You can also download the project.
+Clone the entire project if you wish to make changes, or have a copy of the source code.

 You also need java 8, or higher.